Phishing Attack Statistics 2026: Reasons to Lose Sleep Over

 What is the Role of AI in Phishing Attacks

-While AI-generated emails make up only 0.7% to 4.7% of phishing attacks in 2024, statistics of phishing attacks predict that generative AI will be involved in 17% of cyberattacks by 2027.
+For now, fully AI-generated phishing messages still represent a small portion of overall attacks.
+Gartner statistics of phishing attacks predict that generative AI will be involved in 17% of cyberattacks by 2027.

 Even if the majority of phishing emails are sent by humans, artificial intelligence is still a powerful tool that attackers use very actively.
 Here are a few trends that are worrisome and definitely worth paying attention to.